 Master of Architecture Professional Degree

-Program requirements for students admitted for Fall 2017.
+Program requirements for students admitted for Fall 2017 and later

 The Master of Architecture is a comprehensive and rigorous program, preparing graduates for the full range of activities in the profession.
 An intensive sequence in Design Studios constitutes the focus of the program.
 Thorough training is also provided in history, theory, technology, ecology, society, and professional practice.
 Studios and courses are supported by a rigorous program in visual studies that develops skills in digital and new media.
 At the upper levels of the program students establish individual trajectories by selecting from a range of elective studios and courses with leading figures in design, technology and theory.
 The final year culminates in advanced design studios that include research directed by leading designers as well as the option of an independent thesis.
 Summer programs abroad and studios based in other countries provide opportunities for international studies.
 The program aims to develop critical, creative and independent thinking that realizes potentials within an ever-changing world.
 The Master of Architecture degree is a professional degree accredited by the National Architectural Accrediting Board (NAAB).

 Students with an undergraduate degree in a subject other than architecture may be admitted to the program beginning in June.
 To earn the Master of Architecture, they must complete a total of 31 course units as follows: 14 course units in design studio, 6 in technology, 3 in history and theory, 1.5 in visual studies, and 1.5 in professional practice.
 In addition to required courses, students must take 5 electives.